UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 ControlDataExchangeType
 	for barcodes:		BarcodeType
 	for fulfilment:		ControlSecurityType

-Data constraints
+#### Data constraints

 acceptedFulfilmentType	At least one accepted fulfilment type must be provided

 ### Line

 Line defines the regional validity on a specific line.
 It might have additional restrictions to enter or leave at specific stations or to be used within an area or city only.

 <!-- Figure 19 Line data structure -->

 ### PassengerConstraint

 Passenger constraint defines restrictions of a fare concerning passengers.
-In online services the structure is reduced to constraints that need to be passed on for control to barcodes and control registries.
+In online services the structure is reduced to constraints that need to be passed on for control to bar codes and control registries.

 <!-- Figure 20 PassengerConstraint data structure offline -->